agmalpartida/brand/content/posts/Postgresql/postgresql/connections/index.md

 SHOW max_connections;
 ```

-If you are setting shared_buffers to 2GB, ensure that max_connections is adjusted accordingly.
-You can use this formula as a reference:
--	Total RAM * 0.25 = shared_buffers
--	Remaining RAM = work_mem, processes, etc.

 max_connections: Assess the maximum number of connections you actually need.
 Too many active connections can impact performance.
 Use a higher value, but combine this with a connection pooler like PgBouncer if you need thousands of connections.

 ```sql
 ALTER SYSTEM SET max_connections = '500';
 ```

+# shared_buffers

+The shared_buffers parameter defines how much RAM is reserved for PostgreSQL operations.
+Increasing it can improve performance, especially if you increase connections.
+If you are setting shared_buffers to 2GB, ensure that max_connections is adjusted accordingly.
+You can use this formula as a reference:
+-	Total RAM * 0.25 = shared_buffers
+-	Remaining RAM = work_mem, processes, etc.

 # Handle many clients